NimeshaDil/ghcr-mono-repo/README.md

 The purpose of this repository is to give an brief idea for DevOps Engineers to build Docker images for [mono repositories](https://en.wikipedia.org/wiki/Monorepo) and publish images on github container registry.

 We use GitHub Actions to build the image/s.
 The CI pipeline can trigger as a [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow).
-Buit images available [here](https://github.com/NimeshaDil?tab=packages).
+Built images available [here](https://github.com/NimeshaDil?tab=packages).

 ### Features